 These are big deals.
-We routinely practice in front of a judge who tells people she places on probation or community corrections sentences (home detention or work release): “I view probation and community corrections as a second chance.
+The Criminal Defense Team routinely practices in front of a judge who tells people she places on probation or community corrections sentences (home detention or work release): “I view probation and community corrections as a second chance.
 You are an adult.
 I’m not big on giving adults third chances.”

 If you are sentenced for a crime and are being supervised by a probation department or community corrections facility, violation of any rules of those less-restrictive punishments can result in you being incarcerated for the suspended part of your sentence.
 But violations (positive tests for drugs or alcohol; being charged with another crime; not completing ordered programs or classes; etc.) also have to be proven.

 The state has to produce evidence to prove your guilt by a preponderance of evidence (51%).
 This is a lower standard than “beyond reasonable doubt” at trial.
 Also, probation and community corrections violation hearings are held by the judge; you have no right to a jury trial in these matters.
 But you need not surrender and make admissions that will land you in jail or prison.
-Check with us.
+Check with our extensive legal expertise.
 Explore your options.
 Fight back.